-Coventry Library Service, supported by Arts Council England, The Space and Coventry City Council, has embarked upon an ambitious multi-strand digital culture programme which will bring communities, artists and other creative practitioners together throughout the city's year of culture.
+Coventry Library Service, supported by Arts Council England, The Space and Coventry City Council, has embarked upon an ambitious multi-strand digital culture programme which will bring communities, artists and other creative practitioners together throughout the city’s year of culture and beyond.

 Digital Spaces aims to expand the city library’s digital and cultural offering providing an opportunity for people of different backgrounds, interests, experiences and ages to come together to explore the creative possibilities of technology, art and culture.